fkyprianou/deved-platform/content/blog/en/build-an-interactive-voice-response-menu-using-node-js-and-express.md

 Press **Generate new application** at the bottom of the page to continue.

-This tutorial also uses a virtual phone number.
+This tutorial also requires a virtual phone number.
 To purchase one, go to **Numbers** > **Buy Numbers** and search for one that meets your needs.
 Once you have a number, link it to the Vonage Developer Dashboard, as shown below.

 ![Adding a number to the application](/content/blog/build-an-interactive-voice-response-menu-using-node-js-and-express/linkednumber.png "LinkedNumber.png")